What Documents Do You Need for Car Insurance?

 Vehicle Specifications

 Your insurer will need to know what vehicle they are providing insurance for, so you'll have to provide plentiful information about the car itself.
 This information will include the vehicle identification number (VIN), the car's current mileage, in addition to the make, model, and year.
 Insurers will use this information to determine how to price your policy.
 Vehicles with higher mileage and specific models will sometimes require higher insurance premiums.
-While certain vehicle specifications can be most easily found on its paperwork, you may need to acquire some with the help of tools like a VIN decoder.
+While certain vehicle specifications can be most easily found on its paperwork and car insurance documents, you may need to acquire some with the help of tools like a VIN decoder.
+Reviewing your car insurance declaration page can also provide essential details about your current coverage.

 Vehicle History